 Getting Started With Bamboo Reader

 If you’re set on trying to read your feeds in your browser, you can have Bamboo Reader set up in a matter of minutes.
 After installing the add-on and restarting Firefox, launch the reader by clicking the RSS icon on the left side of the address bar.
 On paper, you can also use the Ctrl+Shift+B keyboard shortcut, but this shortcut is already taken by the bookmarks library windows, which is a Firefox default.
 How the developers of Bamboo did not notice this is a wonder, but there it is.
-If you really care, you can download the Customizable Shortcuts add-on and free up the Ctrl+Shift+B shortcut.
+If you really care, you can download the Customizable Shortcuts add-on [No Longer Available] and free up the Ctrl+Shift+B shortcut.

 Once opened, you’ll notice that Bamboo Feed Reader comes with several Firefox-related feeds built in.
 You can now either start adding feeds manually, or import your existing feeds from another reader.
 Most readers should have an export option, which spits out an OPML or XML file.
 In Google Reader, for example, you’ll find the export option by clicking the cog button and choosing “Reader Settings”.
 Head over to the Import/Export tab and click on the “Download your data through Takeout” link.